bradcar/MicroPython_BMPxxx/README.md

 | Highest resolution |  111     | x128     | x8     |

 ```
-#Highest recommended pressure and temp for bmp581 or bmp585 sensor
+#Highest recommended for combined pressure and temperature for bmp581 or bmp585 sensor
 bmp.pressure_oversample_rate = bmp.OSR128
-bmp.temperature_oversample_rate = bmp.OSR32
+bmp.temperature_oversample_rate = bmp.OSR8
 ```

-The bmp585 and bmp581 do not have recommended IIR filters to go with the table abovel
+The bmp585 and bmp581 do not have recommended IIR filters to go with the table above.

 The table below is Bosch's recommended oversampling pressure and temperature settings for bmp390.
 There are recommended IIR filter settings for the bmp390 in section 3.5.
 Filter section, page 17, in bmp390 datasheet